Lose some, win some

 1. Online assessment.
 Complete a free online assessment and share details about your weight, goals, medical history, and current lifestyle.

 2. Healthcare provider evaluation.
-A licensed provider will review your answers and determine if you’re a good candidate for medication.
+A licensed provider trained in weight management will review your answers and determine if you’re a good candidate for medication.
 There’s typically no need for a call or video consultation, though it is required in some states.

 3. Get your prescription and treatment plan.
-If suitable, you’ll get a prescription for medication and a personalized weight loss treatment plan.
+If eligible, you’ll get a prescription for medication and a personalized weight loss treatment plan.

 4. Direct shipping.
-Medication is shipped directly to your door, and you’ll have access to all the Hims weight loss tools to get started.
+Medication is shipped directly to your door, and you’ll have access to all the Hims weight loss tools to get started at no extra charge.

 Found Weight Loss Process